crsdrw/effective-c-reading-group/Checklists.md

  6. Can it be a non-member non-friend function?
 (Item 23)
  7. If type conversions should apply to all parameters is it a non-member function?
 (Item 24)
  8. Are all variable definitions postponed for as long as possible?
 (Item 26)
+ 9. Are you returning any handles to internal objects?
+(Item 28)
- 9. What guarantees does this function offer in terms of exception safety?
+ 10. What guarantees does this function offer in terms of exception safety?
 (Item 29)

 ### Constructor Checklist ###
 1. Do you call any `virtual` functions?